-Acting Eating 6 Lines which are removed will be trucked out of the area by means which contain fluid runoff such as by Make Secure.
-7. 7.
-8. 9.
-Property Damage, De-energizing Caught 1.
-Notify all "a between, 2.
-Shut down Electrical 3.
-"Isolate" all Shock, Moving 4.
-Lock out an Parts, 5.
-Release or Personal 6.
-Assure that Injury Perctrical General electrical safety procedures shall be followed: Shock, • Assume that all overhead wires are energized at lethal voltages.
-Never assume that a wire is safe to touch even if it is down or appears to be insulated. er Disruption, Never operate electrical equipment while you are standing in the water.
-Any live parts of electrical equipment operating at 50 Volts or more must be guarded against accidental failure, Any live parts of electrical equipment operating at 50 Volts or more must be guarded against accidental contact by cabinets or other forms of enclosures.
-It should also be secured tightly, and be elevated above the floor or work space a minimum of 8' in height Injury Extension cords shall have grounded conductors/ insulation in good condition without splices.
-GFCls shall be inspected weekly and documented No employees shall enter spaces containing exposed energized parts unless illumination is provided that enables work to be conducted safely Eailure # Make Se ī Electrica Shock, Power Disrupti Critical (Failure, Persona Injury to cut into an existing line.
-Lockout/Tagout Frevent the nazar dous release of energy while working on equipment.
-Follow lockout/tagout written procedures.
-Electrical Safety Risk throughout jobsites wherever electricity is in use.
+to cut into an existing Failure to 6.
+Lines which are removed will be trucked out of the area by means which contain fluid runoff such as by line.
+Make Secure. stacking in fluid tight carts or by capping open ends to pieces which are removed.
+7. After the lines are removed any open ends should be repaired, sealed, or capped closed to prevent fluids from leaking on a daily basis.
+8. A preliminary inspection should be carried out once work is complete to maintain that all fluids are concealed.
+Periodic inspections should be performed to ensure that fluids have not leaked from the line.
+9. A final Inspection will be performed daily.
+Any tools, materials, and equipment will be removed.
+10. Any open permits will be closed, facilities will be notified if work is complete or ongoing, valves will be opened and mechanical systems will be reenergized accordingly.
+Lockout/Tagout Personal Before servicing or working near equipment which has the potential to release energy or motion of its parts Injury, or systems a lock out tag out should be performed.
+The following procedures detail this process: Prevent the hazardous Property release of energy while Damage, De-energizing: working on equipment.
+Caught 1.
+Notify all "affected employees" that the equipment will be shut down.
+Follow lockout/tagout between, 2.
+Shut down the equipment by normal stopping procedures. written procedures.
+Electrical 3.
+"Isolate" all the equipment's energy sources.
+Shock, Moving 4.
+Lock out and/or tag out the energy isolating devices with assigned, individual locks.
+Parts, 5.
+Release or restrain any stored energy by grounding, blocking, bleeding down, etc. 5.0 Personal 6.
+Assure that no personnel are exposed, and then test the equipment to assure that it will not operate.
+Injury Restoring Equipment: 1.
+Check to assure that all employees have been safely positioned or removed from the area.
+2. Verify that equipment controls are in neutral.
+3. Remove lockout devices and/or tags and re-energize the machine or equipment.
+4. Notify affected employees that servicing is complete and the equipment is ready for use.
+Electrical Safety Electrical General electrical safety procedures shall be followed: Shock, Assume that all overhead wires are energized at lethal voltages.
+Never assume that a wire is safe to touch Risk throughout Power even if it is down or appears to be insulated. jobsites wherever Disruption, Never operate electrical equipment while you are standing in the water. electricity is in use.
+Critical System Any live parts of electrical equipment operating at 50 Volts or more must be guarded against accidental Failure, contact by cabinets or other forms of enclosures.
+It should also be secured tightly, and be elevated above Personal the floor or work space a minimum of 8' in height Injury Extension cords shall have grounded conductors/ insulation in good condition without splices.
+GFCIs shall be inspected weekly and documented No employees shall enter spaces containing exposed energized parts unless illumination is provided that enables work to be conducted safely